carbynestack/common/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-This library provides a set of common types and testing utilities for all Carbyne Stack services, clients and other components.
-The content is split into two distinct dependencies. **Common-types** for public API signature types, as well as other shared code and **common-testing** utilities which are needed to implement tests in Carbyne Stack in a desirable manner with JUnit argument sources and AssertJ custom assertion.
+This library provides a set of shared types and testing utilities for all Carbyne Stack services, clients, and other components.
+The content is split into two distinct dependencies. **Common-types** for public API signatures, as well as other shared code and **common-testing** for utilities which are needed to implement tests in Carbyne Stack in a desirable manner with JUnit argument sources and AssertJ custom assertions.

 ## License